 The Authority reported unearned revenues on its Statement of Net Position.
 Unearned revenues arise when resources are received by the Authority before it has legal claim to them, as when grant monies are received prior to the occurrence of qualifying expenditures.
 In subsequent periods, when the Authority has a legal claim to the resources, the liability for unearned revenue is removed from the statement of net position and the revenue is recognized.
-The unearned revenue for March 31, 2020 consisted of the following:
+The unearned revenue for March 31, 2021, consisted prepaid tenant rents for April 2021.